 I read through your articles about bottoming for the first time, but I wonder about the how-to’s of topping.
 It feels like there’s this idea out there that all tops need to do is flip a guy over and go at it, and the bottoms have to do all the prep work.
 It’s like old heteronormative binary gender roles are seeping into a queer practice–the “male” just gets horny and sticks it in, and the “female” has to be the one speaking up to make sure it feels right, and cleaning up before and after.

 If I’m going to top a guy, I want to know how to do it right–for maximum safety, pleasure, and respect for us both.
 It just seems like the grown-up thing to do.
 Could you write an article about that?
-Tops should be as thoughtful about what they do as bottoms.
+[How to be a good top] Tops should be as thoughtful about what they do as bottoms.

 As for your question, you are totally right.
 Surprisingly, you are not the first person to contact me personally about this question.
 I have been meaning to put up an article about how to be a good top ( I am in the process of writing it now so stick around for a more in-depth guide).
-In the mean-time I can give a quick low down on the dos and don’ts for being a good top.
+In the meantime I can give a quick low down on the dos and don’ts for how to be a good top when having anal sex.

 Speaking from personal experience, knowing how to be top really comes down to knowing what it is like to be a bottom.
 I am verse myself, so I have plenty of experience with both roles, and I can tell you that most of the advice I am going to give you comes from some experiences (good and bad) from being on the bottom.